The Japanese tea ceremony usually takes place in a simple tea house, so that the guest or guests have the opportunity to come to inner peace.

-At the beginning of a ceremony, rice, soup and pickles are served.
-Meanwhile, the tea water is boiled in a kettle.
-The guests have to leave the room once more and are not allowed to enter the designated tea room until a gong sounds five times.
+At the beginning of a ceremony, rice, soup and pickles are served while the tea water is boiled in a kettle.
+The guests have to leave the room once more.
+They are not allowed to enter the designated tea room until a gong sounds five times.

 The most important utensils for a tea ceremony are: Matcha tea in a tin (Natsume), a tea bowl (Chawan), a water jug (Mizusashi), a kettle (Kama), a bamboo spoon (Chashaku) and a tea whisk (Chasen).

 In the traditional Japanese tea ceremony, precise protocols are adhered to.
 For instance, the kettle is elevated to knee level.
 The tea cup is positioned roughly 20 cm ahead of the knees.
 The Matcha powder is situated between the tea cup and the knee.